 There are standard best practices to use as a starting point for the high-level items in your questionnaires.
 Here are three industry-standard security assessment methodologies you can start with:

 Shared Assessments — an organization that develops assessment questionnaires for use by its members.

-You can extract thousands of potential questions from these frameworks, and alter them to align with your organization’s priorities.
+You can extract thousands of potential questions from these cybersecurity frameworks, and alter them to align with your organization’s priorities.
 Make sure that your questionnaire also covers any additional areas of concern for your particular industry, such as compliance with specific federal and state laws and regulations.

 Questionnaires have historically been a vital part of cybersecurity, but now the industry has to adapt to even more complex, rapidly evolving cyber risks.